-- Grant proposals might even ask you to provide the total dollar amount board members contributed in the fiscal year and what percentage of you operating budget is comprised of their gifts.
+- Grant proposals often ask for the total dollar amount board members contributed in the fiscal year.
+Furthermore, some ask what percentage of you operating budget is comprised of their gifts.

 Best practice for effective board leadership is to demonstrate a commitment to your mission by making a financial contribution.
-Obviously, all board members might not be capable of donating at a leadership level, but every board member is capable of giving something.
+Obviously, all board members might not be capable of donating at a leadership level.
+That said, every board member is capable of giving something.

 Make it your organization’s goal to achieve 100% board giving!
 This is the first step to effectively engaging your board in the fundraising process.